Celebrate Fairfax! Festival

 In 1996, Faxfair changed their name to Celebrate Fairfax, Inc. (CFI), to better represent the mission and vision of the organization.
 By the turn of the century, CFI changed the name of the Fair to the Celebrate Fairfax!
 Festival, branding the event as a combination of a traditional county fair with a modern music festival.
 With as many as 8 stages of entertainment, music had long filled the void of not having a significant agricultural presence, and showcasing of arts and education became a focal point of the annual celebration.

 Today’s Celebrate Fairfax!
 Festival has evolved into an experience-focused event.
 Programs are designed to be as interactive as possible and include: local wine and craft brew tasting, a silent disco, a long-running karaoke championship and VIP experience packages which offer the individual guest access to sponsor-like benefits.
-National headlining performances ranging from 3 Doors Down, Third Eye Blind, the B-52s, and All-American Rejects have replaced country music on the main stage.
+National headlining performances ranging from 3 Doors Down, Third Eye Blind, Bush, Everclear, the B-52s, and All-American Rejects have replaced country music on the main stage.

 A recipient of one of the International Festivals and Events Association’s top honors, Celebrate Fairfax was named a Bronze Pinnacle Award winner in 2005 for its long-time quality and success.
 The festival was also a 2006 honoree as one of the Top 20 events in the Southeastern United States.
 In 2015 and again in 2016, Celebrate Fairfax was recognized as the Best of Nova: Kid-friendly Festival by Northern Virginia Magazine.